neilotoole/slogt/README.md

-The problem: when tests execute, your `slog` output goes directly to `stdout`, unlike a call to `t.Log`, is correlated with your test's execution.
+The problem: when tests execute, your `slog` output goes directly to `stdout`, unlike a call to `t.Log`, which is correlated with your test's execution.

 ```go
 func TestSlog_Ugly(t *testing.T) {